 Don't know what a short sale is?
-A short sale is when you owe more than what the house is worth .
-This can be due to many reasons, but commonly is a result of a rapidly declining housing market.
+A short sale happens when the amount of the outstanding loans is greater than the amount for which the home could sell.
+This may be due to many reasons, but most often is a result of a rapidly declining housing market.

-First, determine the true market value of your home.
-A qualified real estate professional, like Future Home Realty, will be able to give you a realistic idea of what your house would probably sell for based on a market analysis.
-Be careful of websites where a computer estimates your home's market value since they may not have complete information or know important things like neighborhood trends and current listings.
+First, determine the true market value of your property.
+A good real estate professional, like Future Home Realty, will be able to give you a good idea of what your home would possibly sell for based on a market analysis.
+Be careful of websites where a computer estimates your house's market value since they may not have complete information or know important things like neighborhood trends and current listings.

-Next, find out your closing costs.
-My experience has taught me to consider fees including title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs at the closing table.
+Next, be sure to figure in your closing costs.
+My work in this area means I know to take into account fees including title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs at closing.

-Finally, get in touch with your lender and notify them of the situation.
-They may even have a special department that manages short sales.
-Ask about their specific process.
+Finally, call your lender and notify them of your situation.
+They may even have a special team that manages short sales.
+Ask about their specific procedures.
 Some lenders will be more willing to work with you than others.
-They may be able to lessen how much you owe or make other arrangements.
-Your lender will have to give approval for the final sale.
+They may be able to reduce how much you owe or make other arrangements.
+Your lender will have to agree to the final sale.